20th October, 2019

-When it comes to starting a business, you want to make sure you’re registered correctly, starting with applying for an ABN.
+When it comes to starting a business, you want to make sure you’re registered correctly, and that begins by applying for an ABN.
 This is the first step to legally creating your business and must be done before you begin trading.

 An ABN is used in conjunction with your TFN, or tax file number, when dealing with the ATO and should be listed on any invoices or receipts you provide clients or customers.
 As such, registering for and acquiring an ABN must take place before your new business begins trading.